History of Shetland: British era

-In 1669 Charles passed his 1669 Act for annexation of Orkney and Shetland to the Crown, restoring the situation much as it had been in 1469.
-He abolished the office of Sheriff and "erected Shetland into a Stewartry", having "a direct dependence upon His Majesty and his officers" (what today we would today call a Crown Dependency).
-Charles II also provided that, in the event of a "general dissolution of his majesty’s properties" by which he clearly meant the Act of Union, Shetland was not to be included.
+In 1669 Charles II passed the Orkney and Shetland Act 1669, restoring the situation much as it had been in 1469.
+He abolished the office of sheriff and "erected Shetland into a Stewartry", having "a direct dependence upon His Majesty and his officers" (what today we would today call a Crown Dependency).
+Charles II also provided that, in the event of a "general dissolution of his majesty's properties" by which he clearly meant the Act of Union, Shetland was not to be included.
 Shetland could not be incorporated into the realm of Scotland or the proposed new union with England.
-The terms of the marriage document also meant that any Acts of Parliament before or after the pawning could have had no relevance to Shetland.
+The terms of the marriage document also meant that any acts of Parliament before or after the pawning could have had no relevance to Shetland.

 With the consent of Parliament, Charles was taking the exclusive rights to the islands back to the Crown for all time coming.
 Furthermore, he was specifically excluding Shetland from the coming Act of Union, even going so far as to say that the Act of Union itself would be null and void if Shetland were to be included.

 Several attempts were made during the 17th and 18th centuries to redeem the islands, without success.
 Following a legal dispute with William, Earl of Morton, who held the estates of Orkney and Shetland, Charles II ratified the pawning document by a Scottish Act of Parliament on 27 December 1669 which officially made the islands a Crown dependency and exempt from any "dissolution of His Majesty’s lands".
 In 1742 a further Act of Parliament returned the estates to a later Earl of Morton, although the original Act of Parliament specifically ruled that any future act regarding the islands status would be "considered null, void and of no effect".

 Nonetheless, Shetland's connection with Norway has proven to be enduring.
 When the union between Norway and Sweden ended in 1906 the Shetland authorities sent a letter to King Haakon VII in which they stated: "Today no 'foreign' flag is more familiar or more welcome in our voes and havens than that of Norway, and Shetlanders continue to look upon Norway as their mother-land, and recall with pride and affection the time when their forefathers were under the rule of the Kings of Norway."

-Napoleonic wars
+Napoleonic Wars

-Some 3000 Shetlanders served in the Royal Navy during the Napoleonic wars from 1800 to 1815.
+Some 3,000 Shetlanders served in the Royal Navy during the Napoleonic Wars from 1800 to 1815.